squishydough/soundboard/README.md

 **Note: By default, Caps Lock will not work while the script is working.
 You can press `Alt + CapsLock` to toggle it on and off.**

 ## Adding sounds

 When I made this script, I wanted it to be very easy to add and organize your sounds without needing to do anything with the script.
 In the project root, there is a sounds folder.
 All mp3 files you add to this folder will automatically be brought into the script as soon as you reload the script.

 ### Naming the sounds

 Your file name should generally follow this structure: `search terms for file [category1, category2].mp3.`  The script will check each file name and take the comma-separated category names from with the `[]` square brackets.
 The individual file names list is everything in the file name not enclosed in the square brackets.

 I find it works best to use as many of the words from the sound file in the file name, making it easy to filter down and get to the exact file you want.
 You can add as many categories as you want, allowing this file to be included if you randomly play a certain category.

 ### Creating sounds

 If you are looking to rip your own sounds from videos or other sound sources, you will want to [check out this article I wrote](https://joshpayette.dev/posts/create-your-own-soundboard) on setting up a virtual audio cable to play the sounds through your mic input, as well as tools to equalize the volume of the sounds and rip your own.

+### Unblocking extracted files

+If you share sounds with other users of the soundboard, you may run into issues where the files are blocked.
+You can run the below in PowerShell to unblock the files.

+`dir -Path [directory path] -Recurse | Unblock-File`

 ## (Optional) Using a second keyboard